belgotux/maico/README.md

 ## Help
 Read the wiki to create all the stuff on Jeedom.

-I can give help on the jeedom community, the link is comming...
+I can give help on the [jeedom community](https://community.jeedom.com/t/vmc-maico-obtenir-les-infos-et-commandes/63164)